 Birth of a drug

 The search for new medicinal products is one of the major driving forces behind the development and application of new synthetic methods.
-This unit focuses on a specific case study, which follows the development of a drug for the treatment of high blood pressure.
+This free course, Birth of a drug, focuses on a specific case study that follows the development of a drug for the treatment of high blood pressure.
 It is a particularly good example of the application of organic chemistry in the pharmaceutical industry, and illustrates the scientific processes that are involved in the development of any new drug.

 - understand the strategies used in the research programme and how they led eventually to the development of a new drug.

 You can start this course right now without signing-up.
 Click on any of the course content sections below to start at any point in this course.

 If you want to be able to track your progress, earn a free Statement of Participation, and access all course quizzes and activities, sign-up.